 Will Your Business Make You Rich?

-Test your business idea against 13 golden rules used by venture capitalists.
+Test your business idea against 17 weighted rules used by venture capitalists.
 Get an honest success score in under 3 minutes.
 No signup.
 No fluff.

 Every successful business follows the same patterns.
 We break them into two categories — what you can't change and what you can.